Skip to content

 Gentle hair brush for thinning hair

-To understand hair fall, we need to talk about the hair growth cycle.
-Each hair follicle goes through three main phases:
+To understand hair loss and breakage, we need to talk about the hair growth cycle.
+Each hair follicle goes through three main phases.

-• Telogen (resting/shedding phase): Lasts 3–4 months before the hair naturally sheds and a new strand begins to grow.
+• Telogen (resting/shedding phase): this phase lasts 3–4 months, before the hair naturally sheds and a new strand begins to grow.

-Once the hair growth cycle has been disrupted, there is nothing we can do to stop those telogen hairs from coming out eventually.
-In fact, brushing helps those hairs to shed and lets the new hairs grow through.
+What you need to know is that, once the hair growth cycle has been disrupted, there is nothing we can do to stop those telogen hairs from coming out eventually.
+In fact, brushing helps those hairs to shed and lets the new hairs grow through with fewer tangles.

-Even so, when you are experiencing more hair shedding, brushing your hair can be really scary, so choosing a gentle brush to minimise friction and tension on the hair is key.
+But, when you are experiencing more hair shedding, brushing your hair can be really scary.
+If this is you, then choosing the best products for hair breakage and loss is essential to minimise friction and tension on the hair.

 • Hair Loss - Comb vs. Extra Gentle Brush